YuzuRanger/DesktopDeployR/README.md

 ## About the App
 ### How do I get started?
+Download the most recent version from OneDrive: https://uoregon-my.sharepoint.com/:f:/r/personal/morgancs_uoregon_edu/Documents/UO%20Score?csf=1&web=1&e=l9lAkY

+You will need to log in with your DuckID and may need to request access.

 The compressed folder includes the R script, deployment framework, and all necesssary libraries.

 Download it, extract/unzip the folder, then open the extracted folder.
 To launch the application, double click on *UOScoreApp.bat*.